sohailiqbal/PH_Image_Classification/README.md

 > [🔗 View on arXiv](https://arxiv.org/abs/2102.10593)

-Citation Requirement: If you use this code in your research, please cite the following publication:
-Iqbal S, Ahmed HF, Qaiser T, Qureshi MI, Rajpoot N. Classification of COVID-19 via Homology of CT-SCAN. arXiv preprint arXiv:2102.10593.
-2021 Feb 21.

 License: This project is licensed under the MIT License.
 Please refer to the LICENSE file for details.